charlespick/plastic/docs/developing.md

 3. [Connect your iPhone](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device)

-You can also test most parts of the iOS app in the simulator on a Mac and test core functionality using the macOS build of the app running natively.
+You can also test most parts of the iOS app in the simulator on a Mac.
 You can even build for iOS and run on an M1 powered Mac, although there are still some differences in how macOS and iOS handle things like networking privacy.